This page will be updated as we have new information.

 Div III students may be able to stage their performances, screenings, exhibits, and the like in the fall.
 The college will not require that for graduation, but if a student wants to stage a presentation in the fall, the college will explore ways to support those projects.

-The college cannot guarantee access to campus academic spaces due to the impacts of Covid-19, including the State of Massachusetts’s stay-at-home order.
+The college cannot guarantee access to campus academic spaces due to the impacts of Covid-19, including the State of Massachusetts’s stay-at-home order, order now in effect through Monday, May 18.
 Div III students should be able to adapt their processes in coordination with faculty to complete projects without access to campus academic spaces.
-Students whose projects may require access to an academic space should communicate with their advisors and committee, and develop plans for how to proceed if those spaces do not become available this semester.
-It is unlikely academic spaces will be open for students on a regular basis for the remainder of the semester, if at all.
-For students who left materials in an academic building, the college is developing a process to make appointments to retrieve those materials once the State of Massachusetts’s stay-at-home order has been lifted.
+Students whose projects may require access to an academic space should communicate with their advisors and committee, and develop plans for how to proceed.
+It is unlikely academic spaces will be open for students for the remainder of the semester.
+For students who left materials in an academic building, please contact the Dean of Students Office at firstname.lastname@example.org.

 The College has made changes to some of the dates on the academic calendar.
 Please check the academic calendar on the intranet for the full picture and the dates that have not changed.